 An excerpt from “An historical account of all the voyages round the world, performed by English navigators; including those lately undertaken by order of His present Majesty.
 The whole faithfully extracted from the journals of the voyagers. … In four volumes.: [pt.1] Henry, David, 1710-1792

 This all sounds great and is a wonderful idea, but is there any proof that a ship actually sailed into the Laguna?
 Possibly, near the northwestern end of Laguna Salada is a place called Pinto Canyon where a well known petroglyph was found.
 Most people consider this petroglyph to be a rendering of what appears to be a European style ship, perhaps a galleon.
+Some people say, it is simply a First peoples interpretation of Cabrillo’s discovery of San Diego Bay in 1542.
 Today this area is a hotbed for drug and immigration smuggling, so it’s best not to go without being with a couple of the BLM boys.
 If you do want to get a close look without the hassle, this is a copy of the rock in front of the Maritime Museum of San Diego.
 Let’s quickly recap, we have a ship, a map, a rock, and a diary, but then we have the incredible story of W. Morlin Childers, a local rancher in El Centro California who became a noted archaeologist.
-He was an amateur archaeologist working with college students from the Imperial Valley.
 His collection of early man artifacts, some over 20,0000 years old, now resides at the Imperial Valley Museum in Ocotillo California.
 He was credited with finding a 40,000 year old skeleton of what was dubbed the Yuha Man.
 Further testing however, clarified the date to about 20,000 years ago, still a great find no matter what.
 Somewhere along his travels, which included the Yuha desert, again just northwest of the Laguna Salada area, he came upon a ship, in the middle of the desert.
-There was a old mast and collar sticking out of the desert floor, so Morlin probed the ground to see if anything was below.
+There was a old mast and “collar” sticking out of the desert floor, so Morlin probed the ground to see if anything was below.
 Morlin stated that the collar appeared to be very old and worked by hand, it was not made by a machine.

 Bill Fitch, the former editor of the Imperial Valley Press thought it was a big enough story to dedicate a full page article about it in 1968.
-According to the article, Morlin found this ship in a “Mexicali Valley” and returned to El Centro with the collar, Fitch also states that the ship arrived there most likely due to a tidal bore.
+According to the article, Morlin found this ship in a “Mexicali Valley” and returned to El Centro with the collar, Fitch also states that the ship arrived there most likely due to a tidal bore, which we know happens in the Colorado River as well.
 To me the collar is a extremely important piece, but where it is today is completely unknown.
-I would venture to guess though, that someone, somewhere in the Imperial Valley, may have seen it a t one time, or even might know where it is today.
+I would venture to guess that someone, somewhere in the Imperial Valley, may have seen it at one time, or even might know where it is today.
 If you or anyone you know is aware of this collar, please send me a private message, I would love the opportunity to see/find this collar and examine it.
 Not sure how we could date the metal that was used to make the collar, but how great would it be if it was found to be from a sixteenth century English ship!!!
 This could be the ONLY documented find from a ship that could be considered the Lost Ship of the Desert…